ColdTrick/profile_manager/README.txt

 - backup / restore profile fields configuration
 - export user profile (meta)data to csv
 - a customized registration form
+- control the fields shown on a user summary / listing view

 == 2.
 TO DO ==
 - categories and types for groups